OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/README.md

 Please note that you will need to source and solder your own Waveshare RP2040 Zero board as that is not a part JLC can get and assemble for you.

-Please also note that this verison has the auxilry tactile switches assembled on it.
-They are a length that will work with the plastic caps you can get from AliEXpress.
+Please also note that this version has the auxillary tactile switches assembled on it.
+They are a length that will work with the plastic caps you can get from AliExpress.
 If you would rather not use these please omit them from the BOM and CPL.

 1 - Go to JLCPCB.com<br/>